If you have a Chevy Cruze with a P0299 code, there is an issue with low pressure from the turbo.

 The boost is the amount of positive pressure that is being created by the turbocharger.

-When the pressure is low, an underboost condition will exist, which the ECU will receive through sensors and send out a P0299 code.
+When the pressure is low, an underboost condition will exist, which the ECM will receive through sensors and send out a P0299 code.

-The ECU calculates the parameters with data from the mass airflow sensor, ambient temperature, engine load, RPM, and fuel injector duty cycle.
+The ECM calculates the parameters with data from the mass airflow sensor, ambient temperature, engine load, RPM, and fuel injector duty cycle.

-The manifold absolute pressure sensors measure how much boost there is.
+The manifold absolute pressure sensor measures how much boost there is.

-An ECU will consider variations but has a threshold pressure needed or will send out a P0299 code.
+The ECM will consider variations but there is a threshold of pressure needed or the ECM will send out a P0299 code.

 Two common failures in a turbocharger are the Wastegate arm and housing.